System Maintenance occurs every Friday.

 5. Thermal and electrical modeling techniques needed to verify a package's performance well before tooling is committed will be described.

-6. Participants will learn from real examples how best to utilize package design tools and will learn their strengths and weaknesses.
+6. Participants will learn from real examples how best to utilize package design tools and will learn the software's strengths and weaknesses.

 8. Knowledge gained from the class will improve time-to-market for participants by helping them avoid costly qualification failures.